Skip to content

 apt install cyberhive-connect

-dpkg may also be used to install a downloaded package:
+dpkg -i may also be used to install a downloaded package.

 RPM-based